learn-co-curriculum/phase-0-git-version-control-introduction/README.md

   - Automatically create a backup of your work
   - Provide an easy way to undo mistakes and restore a previous verison of your work
   - Document changes, including a log of what's changed with messages explaining why it was changed
-  - Keep file names and hierachies consistent and organized
+  - Keep file names and hierarchies consistent and organized
   - Branch work off into copies that can be edited in different ways at the same time
   - Collaborate with others without disturbing each other's work